eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 Check the console output and remember the timestamp shown at the end, it'll be used later in the composite files.

-### Update timestamp in README-MAINTENANCE
+### Update timestamp in README-MAINTAINER

 Go to the release candidate folder

 - <https://download.eclipse.org/embed-cdt/release-candidates/>

-Get the timestamp (like 202602251544) and update the README-MAINTENANCE.md file.
+Get the timestamp (like 202602251544) and update the README-MAINTAINER.md file.

 Commit with _README-MAINTAINER update timestamp_.